ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 5. *DNC seeks a sexist stereotype and I see right through it, pt.
 I in an ongiong series of my life*

-In retrospect, my direct boss at Flatley Inc Eloise's forced questioning and "oversharing" of her own relationship history as well as an in company sexual harrassment situation that was resolved in several employees leaving was a way for whomeever was telling her what to say to see if I'd react sexistly.
+In retrospect, my direct boss at Senger-Huel Eloise's forced questioning and "oversharing" of her own relationship history as well as an in company sexual harrassment situation that was resolved in several employees leaving was a way for whomeever was telling her what to say to see if I'd react sexistly.

 Any behavior easily categorizable as "bait for cheap claims of sexism" was clearly read by me as a tactic to better portray me as a "Bernie Bro" and made me realize the more it occurred in various degrees that the KHive wing of the DNC was likely more in charge than not, and this was due to bitterness over social media wars they wished I took more place in than I did.